 Home Remedies for a Swollen Uvula

-To help manage the symptoms of a swollen uvula, you can:
+To help manage symptoms, you can:

 - Get plenty of rest.